Skip to main content

 Trend & Outlook

-These figures highlight mounting pressure on the Pennsylvania labor market, with activity running above both recent and year-ago benchmarks.
-The Retail sector warrants close attention heading into the next period.
+These figures highlight a easing in workforce disruptions across Pennsylvania, with filings falling below both recent and year-ago levels.
+The Mining & Energy sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Pennsylvania.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Pennsylvania WARN notices, browse layoffs by state, or download the full dataset.